Chi Kraeng District

 Supporter groups and volunteers from around the world work on on BFT projects.
 BFT’s Friend Group from France, Pour Offrir une Enfance Meilleure (POEM), visited La’ak to help the new classrooms they financed and stayed for the formal opening in [PROVIDE DATE].

-Australian Rotary group members from Griffith (New South Wales) and Melbourne (Victoria) helped create a community centre, a school water supply, and a demonstration vegetable garden.
+Australian Rotary group members from Griffith (New South Wales) and Melbourne (Victoria) helped create a community center, a school water supply, and a demonstration vegetable garden.

 Volunteers from Australia, Singapore and the United States worked alongside local BFT staff to provide health education programs for children and adults.